tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 For **Quality Assurance**, the Framework defines `Measures` that operate on `Multi Records` and return a `Response.result` of `COMPLETE` or `NOT_COMPLETE`.
 A `Multi Record` `Measure` may be `COMPLETE` if all aggregated instances of a related `Single Record` `Validation` are `COMPLIANT`.

-For **Quality Control**, `Multi Record` `Measures` can return numeric summaries of the results of other tests (e.g. count of `COMPLIANT` results for a `Validation`), thereby indicating how fit a dataset is for its intended purpose and what adjustments are needed to make it fully fit.
+For **Quality Control**, `Multi Record` `Measures` can return numeric summaries of the results of other Tests (e.g. count of `COMPLIANT` results for a `Validation`), thereby indicating how fit a dataset is for its intended purpose and what adjustments are needed to make it fully fit.

 ![Diagram of ValidationResponse, IssueResponse, MeasureResponse and AmendmentResponse classes as subtypes of the Response class with ReportConcept as its parent.](assertions.png)
 *The 4 `Response` types in the Framework - `ValidationResponse`, `IssueResponse`, `MeasureResponse` and `AmendmentResponse`.*